Automatic Formal Solutions

 AutoCheck: Push-Button Bug Hunting

-This session will demo the Questa AutoCheck tool and will review features including the details window, design checks window, source, waveform, schematic, and fsm debug features. -
+This session will demo the Questa AutoCheck tool and will review features including the details window, design checks window, source, waveform, schematic, and FSM debug features. -

 Connectivity Check: Connectivity Verification

-This session we’ll take a quick look at the various challenges in doing connectivity verification with current methods.
+In this session, we’ll take a quick look at the various challenges in doing connectivity verification with current methods.
 We’ll also look at a number of connectivity checking applications. -

-Questa Connectivity Check
+Questa Connectivity Check: Demo

-This session will demo assertions and results and a quick debug showing the QFL waveforms using Questa® Connectivity Check. -
+This session will demo assertions and results and a quick debug showing the QFL waveforms using Questa Connectivity Check. -

 CoverCheck: Accelerating Coverage Closure

-This session will show how automated formal techniques can be used to keep the project moving forward by exhaustively determining the reachability or unreachability of coverage elements, grant persistent waivers to areas that can be safely excluded, and how the master coverage database can be automatically updated with the current coverage score. -
+In this session, we'll demonstrate how automated formal techniques can be used to keep the project moving forward by exhaustively determining the reachability or unreachability of coverage elements, grant persistent waivers to areas that can be safely excluded, and how the master coverage database can be automatically updated with the current coverage score. -

 This session will demo the Questa CoverCheck tool and will review features including the details window, coverage checks window, and source debug features. -